surma/surma.dev/content/things/js-to-asc.md

 }
 |||

 Both `minimal` and `stub` get us _significantly_ closer to JavaScripts performance.
 But _why_ are these two so much faster?
-As mentioned above, `minimal` and `incremental` share the same allocator.
+As mentioned above, `minimal` and `incremental` share the same allocator, so that can’t be it.
 Both also have a garbage collector, but `minimal` doesn’t run it unless explicitly invoked (and we ain’t invoking it).
-That means differentiating quality is that `incremental` _runs_ garbage collection, while `minimal` and `stub` don’t.
-I found this rather unsatisfying as I don’t see why the garbage collector that has to handle exactly one growing array should be this costly.
+That means the differentiating quality is that `incremental` _runs_ garbage collection, while `minimal` and `stub` do not.
+I don’t see why the garbage collector should make this big of a difference, considering it has to keep track of _one_ array.

 ### Growth

-After doing some [profiling with d8] on a build with debugging symbols, it turns out that most time is spent in a system library `libsystem_platform.dylib` (which contains OS-level primitives for threading and memory management).
-Calls into this library are made from `__new` and `__renew` from the garbage collector, which in turn are called from `Array<f32>#push`:
+After doing some [profiling with d8] on a build with debugging symbols (`--debug`), it turns out that a lot of time is spent in a system library `libsystem_platform.dylib`, which contains OS-level primitives for threading and memory management.
+Calls into this library are made from `__new` and `__renew`, which in turn are called from `Array<f32>#push`:
 ```
 [Bottom up (heavy) profile]:
   ticks parent  name